BERLIN AND GERMANY

 Does Berlin represent Germany?
 Yes and no.

-Munich, Stuttgart, Frankfurt, the Rhineland area (Dusseldorf/Cologne/Bonn) and Hamburg are home to most German multinationals.
+But in general, Munich, Stuttgart, Frankfurt, the Rhineland area (Düsseldorf/Cologne/Bonn) and Hamburg are home to most German multinationals.
 Germany’s “hidden champion” companies are spread over rural districts such as the Black Forest, Sauerland, Siegerland, Münsterland and areas in Bavaria.
 “Rural” is a misleading term as these areas normally boast of a very good infrastructure, including universities.

 The reason for Berlin’s lack of large business (industry) champions is simple: Businesses left Berlin (and Eastern Germany as a whole) due to the division after 1945 and West Berlin’s isolation in the years to come.
 For instance, SIEMENS moved its headquarter out of Berlin and has since then thrived from Munich and elsewhere.